WebVOWL/WebVOWL-Legacy/README.md

 # WebVOWL Legacy

-The legacy branch mirrors the [original WebVOWL](https://github.com/VisualDataWeb/WebVOWL) closely with the exception of some changes highligted below.
+The legacy branch mirrors the [original WebVOWL](https://github.com/VisualDataWeb/WebVOWL) in look and feel.
+Behind the scenes, however, a lot has been done to reduce loading time as well as memory consumption.

 ## Changes from the original WebVOWL

 ### Significant performance improvements
+NOTE: Additional improvement documentation pending

 > [!NOTE]
 > Profiling was done using: